KyleKim107/TodoAppWIthAws/README.md

 - **Database:** RDS [MariaDB]
 - **Front-end:** Mustache
   - Mustache is known for its simple and intuitive syntax.
 It uses a minimalist approach with just a few tags, making it easy to learn and use.
-- **Other Technologies:** Spring Security, Spring Data JPA, JUnit 5
+- **Other Technologies:** Spring Security, Spring Data JPA, JUnit 5, Google Auth
 - **Web Server:** NginX
 - **CI/CD:**
   - **Travis [CI]:**